SharmaAayush/Github-Profile-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

+GitProfileSearch is a web app developed using Angular 2.
+This app can be used to search profiles of GitHub users.
+Results are shown in real time as we type a name in the search box.

+Live demo is available <a target="_blank" href="https://gitprofilesearch.firebaseapp.com/">here.</a>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.